oesavo/gamified-learning-website/README.md

+The frontend of "JavaScript Gamified" master's project.

+Run the project in dev build from command line by navigating to the gamified_learning_platform_frontend folder and run the command:

+npm run dev

+Alternatively, you can open the hosted backend on https://gamified-learning-backend.onrender.com but the instance has to be turned on first before the site can be loaded.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.